 Over 100 iterations the future without-project condition damages across the study area modeled range between \$46.8 and \$149.8 M present value dollars.
-100 iterations was determined to be adequate for the analysis as the moving average of damages and armor costs normalize by 50 iterations.
 Descriptive statistics on the FWOP model damages are as follows:

-- # Mean: PV \$97,132,960
+Mean: PV \$97,132,960

-- Image: Standard deviation:\$20,508,484

-- # Median: \$95,674,130
+Median: \$95,674,130

 Figure 3-1 provides an illustration of FWOP results as a probability distribution based on the Iteration.csv model output file.
-The distribution is characterized by a relatively low peak and fairly normal shape.
-This suggests a relatively stable model with only moderate variability between iterations.
+The distribution is characterized by a relatively low peak suggesting that there is a significant amount of uncertainty surrounding the damages.